alichtman/i-made-this/README.md

 # git-steal
 ---

-`git-steal` is the best way to quickly code and deploy high-quality projects on GitHub.
+`git-steal` is the best way to quickly deploy high-quality projects on GitHub.

 Why struggle through learning to code and creating something worthwhile when plenty of people have already done it?